edadma/sprolog/README.md

 S-Prolog
 ========

-This is a Warren Abstract Machine based Prolog interpreter in Scala.
-Currently, a fairly useful subset of the WAM instruction set is implemented.
-There is no tail recursion optimization yet.
-Many of the WAM optimization instructions are not yet implemented, however the ones supporting constants and anonymous variables are.
-A fair number of the standard built-in predicates that are regularly used are implemented.
+This is a Warren Abstract Machine (WAM) based Prolog interpreter in Scala.
+Currently, a large subset of the WAM instruction set is implemented.
+There is no tail recursion optimization or procedure indexing for fast rule matching yet.
+The specialized optimizing instructions supporting constants, lists and anonymous variables are implemented.
+Most of the commonly used built-in predicates are implemented.

-It will aim to be a subset of ISO Prolog including a standard Prolog parser using https://github.com/edadma/rtcep.
+This will aim to be a subset of ISO Prolog including a standard Prolog parser using https://github.com/edadma/rtcep.

 Here is an example of what it can do so far.